kjpou1/rnn_lstm_from_scratch/README.md

 # RNN-LSTM-from-Scratch

 This project implements character-level **RNNs and LSTMs** **from scratch** using only **NumPy**, alongside **TensorFlow versions** for comparison.

-It’s a hands-on deep dive into how **recurrent neural networks** really work under the hood.
+It’s a hands-on deep dive into **how RNNs and LSTMs really work — from first principles.**

 ---